RJPearson94/terraform-provider-twilio/docs/resources/chat_channel_trigger_webhook.md

 # twilio_chat_channel_trigger_webhook Resource

-Manages a chat channel webhook
+Manages a Programmable Chat channel webhook.
+See the [API docs](https://www.twilio.com/docs/chat/rest/channel-webhook-resource) for more information

+For more information on Programmable Chat, see the product [page](https://www.twilio.com/chat)

 ## Example Usage